 Employment Agreement with John Simard.
 We entered into an employment agreement and change of control agreement with John Simard, our Chief Executive Officer and President on March 22, 2005.
 The employment agreement is for an indefinite term.
-Mr. Simard's current annual base salary is \$550,000 per year, pursuant to an increase the board approved in January 2014, and he is eligible for an annual incentive cash payment of up to 35% of his base salary, subject to the achievement of short-term and long-term business performance objectives as well as personal performance objectives, as established from time to time by the board on compensation committee.
+Mr. Simard's current annual base salary is \$565,000 per year, and he is eligible for an annual incentive cash payment of up to 35% of his base salary, subject to the achievement of short-term and long-term business performance objectives as well as personal performance objectives, as established from time to time by the board or compensation committee.
 The employment agreement contains customary non-competition and non-solicitation provisions which apply for a period of six (6) months after Mr. Simard's employment is terminated for any reason.
 In addition, Mr. Simard agrees that all intellectual property developed by him during the term of his employment agreement shall be our property.
 If Mr. Simard is terminated without cause, if he resigns for good reason or if there is a change in control, he is entitled to certain severance benefits.
 Mr. Simard may voluntarily resign for any reason by providing us with three months prior notice.
 We may elect to waive all or a portion of such notice by paying to Mr. Simard his base salary that he would have earned if he had remained employed by us for the full duration of such notice period.
-If Mr. Simard terminates his employment within 12 months after a "change of control" of metago econor or if he is terminated without cause, we will make a lump sum payment to him equal to twelve month of his base salary, yucation pay and, if awarded, his performance bous, subject to his prior resignation as a director.
-Additionally, if Mr. Simard for apprevise of such conters, in accordance with the terms of the option agreements.
-To the extent permitted by applicable law, we will provide health, medical, dental and other insurance benefits to Mr. Simard for a period of one year after his
+If Mr. Simard terminates his employment within 12 months after a "change of control" for "good reason" or if he is terminated without cause, we will make a lump sum payment to him equal to twelve month of his base salary, plus other sum owed to him for arrears of salary, vacation pay and, if awarded, his performance bonus, subject to his prior resignation as a director.
+Additionally, if Mr. Simard terminates his employment within 12 months after a change of control or for good reason, all unvested stock options held by him will immediately vest on such termination and will survive and be exercisable by Mr. Simard, along with his vested options, in accordance with the terms of the option agreements.
+To the extent permitted by applicable law, we will provide health, medical, dental and other insurance benefits to Mr. Simard for a period of one year after his termination date.